AbdullahHamadax/Voyage-website/README.md

 ## Installation 🛠️

-To get started with Grilli, simply clone this repository to your local machine and follow the setup instructions in the `README.md`. 🔧
+To get started with Voyage, simply clone this repository to your local machine and follow the setup instructions in the `README.md`. 🔧

 ## Credits 🙌